 If the above steps don’t work, there are other ways of removing unwanted devices from your Amazon Echo.
 It is a bit drastic, but a full reset will place the Echo in factory default settings.
 You’ll lose settings like alarms, reminders, and scheduled tasks.

 A factory reset is like setting up the device new from the box, and as a result, it can be a time-consuming effort.
 However, this might be the only option left if a device cannot be removed.
+In addition to a factory reset, if the steps above leave you with any lingering questions, here’s a video from YouTube we believe will clarify the process in removing any unwanted devices.

 Alternatives to the Amazon Echo